Diploma in Cybersecurity & Digital Forensics (N94)

 Why CSF?

-• Get ahead with in-demand skills by specialising in AI for Cybersecurity or Cloud Security
+• Get ahead with in-demand skills at the only poly offering specialisations in AI for Cybersecurity, Cloud Security and Operational Technology Cybersecurity

 • Industry-driven curriculum curated with leading industry partners such as Cisco Systems, Palo Alto Networks, Group-IB, Darktrace, and Red Hat